Biorrith/Software-Teknologi/README.md

 # Software-Teknologi

 Welcome to Alphamail!
+In here we have multiple folders - most are old and nonfinished versions.
+The finished version of the code is located in the *Alphamail* folder.
 ________________________________________________________________________________

-# Guide to setup the server
+# Setting up the server

 install node.js outside of the folder.
 [Download link.](https://nodejs.org/en/)